Preparing the Next Generation of Educators

-Thanks to support from COPLAC’s governing board, a comprehensive on-site fee of $395 covers single dormitory room (with shared bath), meals, facilities charges, airport shuttle service, and transportation for special events.
-Just get yourself to Asheville and we will take care of the rest!
+Thanks to support from COPLAC’s Board of Directors, a $400 registration fee covers single dormitory room (with shared bath), meals, facilities charges, airport shuttle service, and transportation to special events and excursions.
+Just get yourself to Asheville -- we’ll take care of the rest!

 Potential Institute Topics:

 - Distinctive elements of teacher education at public liberal arts colleges

 - Graduating & mentoring underrepresented groups in teaching

 - Communicating the value of a liberal arts education for teachers

 - Researching the liberal arts & teacher preparation

 - Shared courses about different cultures to meet certification requirements